Your cart is empty.

 Summer Camp Frequently Asked Questions

 The Natural History Museum of Utah is located at 301 Wakara Way, in Research Park, south of Red Butte Garden.
-Click here for map and directions to the Museum.
 Information on partner locations is listed at the bottom of this document.

 Some parents wonder why we ask for certain personal/medical information about your child.
 After all, in some ways, it is none of our business!
 What IS our business is your child's success at our camp.
 The more we know about your child before they come to camp, the better we can prepare our staff, and the more we can work together to make your child's camp experience as positive and rewarding as possible.
 When you send your child to camp, you entrust us with their care.
 We want you to think of us as your partner in your child's well-being.
 We can only keep our end of the partnership if we have the information to prepare our team and ensure your child is well cared for and free to have the best time ever.
 There have been times when, because we didn't know about a particular child's needs, we could not respond to their behavior properly and they were unable to remain at camp.
 The better prepared we are before camp, the better we can help your child be successful once they are here.

 For your child’s safety, all campers MUST be checked in each day.
-Check-in for all camps—both morning, afternoon, and full-day that start both at the Museum and at our partner locations—opens 30 minutes before the camp's start time on the first day of camp, and 15 minutes prior to start time for the rest of the week.
+Check-in for all camps--both morning, afternoon, and full-day--opens 30 minutes before the camp's start time on the first day of camp, and 15 minutes prior to start time for the rest of the week.
 On your child’s very first day of each camp they attend, park and escort your camper to the Group Entrance on the north side of the building where staff will review your waiver forms, get your child checked in, and give you the week’s agenda and a placard to place on your dashboard for pick up.

 For all following days of the week, you can drop your child off with Museum staff curbside in the Museum's turnaround/drop-off zone.
 Please pull forward as far as you can and have your child exit the vehicle curbside.
 Children and vehicles may not be left unattended.
 Please do not double park.
 If you wish to park and walk with your child each day, you are welcome to do so.

 Parents must check out their campers each afternoon.
-The Museum offers curbside pick-up in the turnaround for your convenience.
+We offer curbside pick-up in the Museum turnaround for your convenience.
 For quicker pick up, remember to have your child's placard placed on your dashboard.
 You are also welcome to park in the lot and walk to the Group Entrance to check out your child.
 This is a great option if you'd like to connect with camp staff at the end of the day.

-If campers are not picked up within 15 minutes of their camp session ending and have not made prior arrangements with camp staff, parents may be charged a late fee of up to $10.
-If your camper has not been picked up 30 minutes after camp ends, and we cannot reach you or any of your emergency contacts, campus police will be called.
+If campers are not picked up within 15 minutes of their camp session ending and have not made prior arrangements with camp staff, parents will be charged $1 per minute because we must pay our staff to stay with your child.
+Payment will be collected at the time of pick up.

 What if I need a late drop off or need to pick up my camper early?